zolekode/json-to-tables/README.md

 Then run the following code:
 ```
-extent_table = ExtentTable() # Creates an extent table object that manages all the tables
+# Creates an extent table object that manages all the tables
+extent_table = ExtentTable()

-table_maker = TableMaker(extent_table) # Pass the extent table object to the table maker
+# Pass the extent table object to the table maker
+table_maker = TableMaker(extent_table)

 # Below is the name of the objects you are trying to convert.
-In our case, we are dealing with automobiles
-# hence the "root" name will be automobiles
+In our case, we are dealing with automobiles hence the "root" name will be automobiles
 root_table_name = "automobiles"

 table_maker.convert_json_objects_to_tables(automobiles, root_table_name)

 # num_elements is the max number of elements to show when printing the tables
 table_maker.show_tables(num_elements=5)

-Once